 Ask someone who knows nothing of classic car values what car is most attractive.
 I think you'd be surprised how universally compelling as the Spider is.
 Pure sculpture..
 I've never driven one of my Spiders with out someone stopping just to stare at it or ask to take photos next to it.

 Imagine if Sergio Pininfarina developed the Spider progressively like Porsche had done with it's 911 model.
-A faster and stronger roadster with out much change to it's classic 60's design.
-The upside is that prices are not nutty crazy like the Porsche 911 is now.
-And not much chance the Pinin Spider "values bubble" will burst since you can't find any.
+A few more years of improvements with out a change to it's classic 60's design.
+The upside of the Pinin's lesser fame is that prices are not nutty crazy like the Porsche 911 is now.
+And not much chance the Pinin Spider "values bubble" will burst since you really can't find any for sale.

 In an empty room, late in the day at Bonhams The Scottsdale Auction 2016 - the '83 Pininfarina Azzurra Spider shown in this site sold for $26,400.00.
 A world record for the model at auction, yet still a remarkable value in the world vintage Italian sports cars.